 Earning a high score in this metric, this model comes highly recommended for those interested in a fanny-pack style that is easy to fill.
 If you've decided that a fanny-pack is now the best for your riding or hiking, we'd opt for the Osprey Synchro 10, which is a touch bigger, or any of the Camelbak models.

 Osprey claims the intended uses of the Talon 6 to be day hiking, trail running, and cross-country skiing.
 For these types of activities, where your back is kept in a straight position, we found the pack to be quite comfortable.
 It seems to us that the pack was designed around this body position as the intended uses listed above would also suggest.
 We took the Talon 6 out for numerous mountain bike rides as well, and we found it to be far less comfortable when worn in the broken-at-the-waist position that one has while seated on a bike.
-If you're after a fanny-pack style that is more comfortable on the bike, we'd recommend the Dakine Low Rider.

 The lumbar panel of the pack features a semi-rigid piece of foam that provides some basic structure for the main storage compartment.
 This section of foam also has a series of vertically oriented soft foam ridges on the side that presses up against your back with breathable mesh attached to allow for maximum ventilation.
 The hip straps of the Talon 6 are a seamless continuation of the back panel, they are quite broad and made with soft perforated foam inside and breathable mesh on the body-side of the straps.
 It is quite apparent that Osprey takes ventilation seriously, and we found the Talon 6 to allow for more breathability than the Dakine Low Rider 5L.